 Are increasing returns built into usage of the product?
 Does the product get more valuable the more people that use it?

-What is the complimentary asset this product is built on?
+What is the complementary asset this product is built on?
 Who owns it?
 Is it free to all?
-For example, Google's complimentary asset is the web.
-This is an excellent complimentary asset because it is freely available to all and is not controlled by any one player.
-By contrast, Zynga's complimentary asset was Facebook.
-This was a poor complimentary asset because Facebook controls the Facebook graph and could (and did) restrict Zynga's ability to use it.
+For example, Google's complementary asset is the web.
+This is an excellent complementary asset because it is freely available to all and is not controlled by any one player.
+By contrast, Zynga's complementary asset was Facebook.
+This was a poor complementary asset because Facebook controls the Facebook graph and could (and did) restrict Zynga's ability to use it.

 What has changed so that now is the right time for this opportunity?
 What is the new path through the idea maze?
 Why will this path work where other paths have failed?

 Why has this founder chosen this business?
 Is it a good match based on skills and interest?
 What evidence from the founder's past supports this?